 Each year, Penn's residences compete to see which building can achieve the great energy reduction and contribute to the University's Climate Action Plan goals to reduce the campus's carbon footprint.
 Before the start of the Power Down Challenge, each house’s average energy use is calculated as a part of a unique baseline reading, which is used as a basis for comparison during the competition.
 Because the Quad is metered as one building, Fisher Hassenfeld, Ware, and Riepe collaborate together as a single building.

-The competition is based on two different measurements: (1)% reduction in average electricity use and (2) total gross electricity reduction.
-The winning building for each category will receive various prizes, which are yet to be announced.
+The competition is based on two different measurements: (1)Percent reduction in average electricity usage and (2) Total gross electricity reduction.
+The winning building for each category will receive various prizes, which are listed below.

 Last Year's Results

 Last year's winning buildings were Du Bois College House and Sansom Place with a 4.5% and 10,446 kilowatt-hour reduction respectively.
 To read stories about last year's competition, take a look at our competition recap.